 Although your client is responsible for correctly assessing your employment status, they can't simply declare that you're not an employee.
 Your status is based on the terms of your agreement with them.

 It's vital to understand that the fact that you're set up as a limited company doesn't on its own mean that you won't be classed as an employee of the client.
 Though in your own mind you may be one and the same thing, you and your company are legally distinct entities.
 Among other things, it's vital that any contract you sign is signed by you on behalf of your company and not in your personal capacity.

-It's important that both client and freelance appreciate that certain practices can endanger the freelance's status as self-employed – for example, a freelance working regularly in a client's office at times dictated by the client and while using their equipment.
+It's important that both client and freelancer appreciate that certain practices can endanger the freelancer's status as self-employed – for example, a freelancer working regularly in a client's office at times dictated by the client and while using their equipment.
 Aspects of self-employment particularly relevant to SfEP members are:

 - being able to subcontract work

 - working at a time and place decided by you

 - risking financial loss from a job/project (e.g. having to work for a fixed price regardless of how long a job may take) but being able to benefit from certain efficient practices (e.g. it's not dishonest to invoice for the negotiated lump sum if the job takes less time than you estimated)

 - being liable to correct unsatisfactory work in your own time and at your own expense